 Have You FALLen Behind?

-From the end of August until the New Year, retain consumers move into buying mode.
+From the end of August until the New Year, retail consumers move into buying mode.
 It’s Back to School then, Black Friday, and Christmas.
 If you are going to capture your customer’s loyalty with limited-time offers now is the time.
 Start by doing your research (and kick your marketers off of the internet and into the streets).

 Get a fresh, risky idea.

 Work it hard.

 Then, keep the limited-time offers rolling until your next promotion.